hashicorp/vault-client-dotnet/docs/Auth.md

 <a name="ociwriteconfig"></a>
 # **OCIWriteConfig**
-> void OCIWriteConfig (OCIWriteConfigRequest oCIWriteConfigRequest, string ociMountPath = null)
+> void OCIWriteConfig (OCIWriteConfigRequest oCIWriteConfigRequest, string ociMountPath = "oci", TimeSpan? wrapTTL = null)

 Manages the configuration for the Vault Auth Plugin.